 A study by Evans, McCalpin, and Holmes, Department of Geology, Utah State University, published in 1996 states that geologic hazards in this area include flooding, mass wasting, and earthquakes.
-That same study, however, indicates that River Heights is on ground with few geological hazards, with the exception of earthquakes.
+That same study, however, indicates that River Heights is on ground with few geological hazards, except for earthquakes.